 Bring Out the Board Games

 Thanksgiving is a time to create special family memories.
 After dinner, shut off the cellphones, laptops, and i-pods.
 Instead, pull out some classic board games to play with the family.
-Some favorites at our house are, You Got to Be Kidding/Would You Rather and Stare Junior.

 And remember games don’t have to be purchased at a store.
 Here are some printable Thanksgiving games and activities your kids will love.